Bhavani-Singh/SIMON_GAME/README.md

 ## Contributing

 Contributions are welcome!
 If you have any enhancements or bug fixes, feel free to submit a pull request.
-Please ensure your PR follows the [contribution guidelines](CONTRIBUTING.md).

 Enjoy the game and happy memory testing!